FauzanNR/marathon-envs/docs/marathon-controller-training.md

 Below we detail how to generate a training environment for your own character.

-1. Section 1 explains how to train an existing envrionment
+1. Section 1 explains how to train an existing environment

 2. Section 2 explains how to create a new training environment with your own character

-3. Section 3 explains the main steps needed to create your own character
+3. Section 3 explains the main steps needed to create your own character controller, including debugging tools

 Once you are happy with the outcome of your training, there are  instructions to export the outcome of the training to your own project [here](export-outcome.md)